triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 GenAI-Perf is a command line tool for measuring the throughput and latency of generative AI models as served through an inference server.
-For large language models (LLMs), GenAI-Perf provides metrics such as [output token throughput](#output_token_throughput_metric), [time to first token](#time_to_first_token_metric), [inter token latency](#inter_token_latency_metric), and
+For large language models (LLMs), as an example, GenAI-Perf provides metrics such as [output token throughput](#output_token_throughput_metric), [time to first token](#time_to_first_token_metric), [inter token latency](#inter_token_latency_metric), and